 • Palau Shark Sanctuary 8th Wonder of the World by Annie Crawley.
 Meeting Annie was one of the highlights of last year’s show, and so I was thrilled when I walked into her seminar and she remembered me right away.
 She is an inspiration and a beautiful example of a woman paving her own path in the dive industry.

 Overall I really enjoyed this year’s show.
 However, there is a lot of room for improvement.
 Compared to the New York Times Travel Show, another travel-related expo I attended just two week’s before, Beneath the Sea has a long way to go in terms of organization and design of the show.
 I think they should cut the number of seminars in half and go for quality over quantity, as well as providing descriptions of each so that attendees can better choose which to go to.
 And I think they should cut the half a dozen non-diving related booths (home insurance, really?) which just clutter things and add confusion.
-Most of all I think they need a serious revamp of their website and promotional materials.
-If anyone from Beneath the Sea is reading, get in touch, I know a great graphic designer!

 Still, I will continue to attend again and again because this is an industry that I am passionate about and want to support.
 I cherish the opportunity to meet leaders in the dive world, learn about topics ranging from ocean conservation to the newest wetsuit technology, and daydream about new dive locations around the globe.